gogoout/nativescript-rater/README.md

 import {appRater} from 'nativescript-rater';

 // put init before `application.start`
-// in ng application, you can put init in the constructor of app.module appRater.init({
+// in ng application, you may have to put init before `platformNativeScriptDynamic` appRater.init({
 	showNeverButton:false,
 	debugMode:true